lou-i0/GenAI/rag/rag_readme.md

 Please see the below links in reference to the work that I have done to explore how RAG works with LLMs:

 ### Naive Rag exercise using OpenAI ChatGPT modelling process
-please see [here](OpenAI_RAG) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.
+please see [here](OpenAI_RAG) for how i understood a straightforward process of implementing a naive rag based on a database created in chroma db of text file (.txt) responses from other LLMs about a summary of Wrexham University.  https://www.youtube.com/watch?v=ea2W8IogX80

 ## RAG exercise using open source Local LLMs via Ollama
-For this exercise, I wanted to see alternative method of using RAG against LLM's. in particular, both to see how PDFs are preprocessing into a vector embedding, as well as the performance of Open sourced LLM's running locally on my machine, and - if possible - to benchmark the performance between them. https://www.youtube.com/watch?v=2TJxpyO3ei4
+For this exercise, I wanted to see alternative method of using RAG against LLM's. in particular, both to see how PDFs are preprocessing into a vector embedding, as well as the performance of Open sourced LLM's running locally on my machine, and - if possible - to benchmark the performance between them. https://www.youtube.com/watch?v=2TJxpyO3ei4 [2][4].
+Please see [here](rag/ollama_RAG)

 ## What is RAG?
 RAG Stands for Retrieval Augmented Generation.
 Essentially RAG aims to solve potential problems with Large Language Models (LLM's). these problems can be broken down into as follows: